-each cycle, we create a random perfect matching among the peers so that every peer receives exactly one message.
-Our hypothesis was that-since this variant increases the efficiency of mixing-it will maintain a higher diversity of models, and so a better performance can be expected due to the "virtual bagging" effect we explained previously.
+The last baseline algorithm we experiment with is PERFECT MATCHING.
+In this algorithm, we replace the peer sampling component of the gossip framework.
+Instead of all nodes picking random neighbors in each cycle, we create a random perfect matching among the peers so that every peer receives exactly one message.
+Our hypothesis was that-because this variant increases the efficiency of mixing-it will maintain a higher diversity of models, and so, a better performance can be expected because of the 'virtual bagging' effect we explained previously.
 Note that this algorithm is not intended to be practical either.

-Data Sets.
-We used three different data sets: Reuters [43], Spambase, and the Malicious URLs [13] data sets, which were obtained from the UCI database repository [44].
+6.1.2.
+Data sets.
+We used three different data sets, Reuters [43], Spambase, and the Malicious URLs [13], which were obtained from the University of California, Irvine, database repository [44].
 These data sets are of different types including small and large sets containing a small or large number of features.
-Table 1 shows the main properties of these data sets, as well as the prediction performance of the Pegasos algorithm.
+Table I shows the main properties of these data sets, as well as the prediction performance of the Pegasos algorithm.

-The original Malicious URLs data set has a huge number of features (\sim 3,000,000), therefore we first performed a feature reduction step so that we can carry out simulations.
-Note that the message size in our algorithm depends on the number of features, therefore in a real application this step might also be useful in such extreme cases.
-We applied the well-known correlation coefficient method for each feature with the class label, and kept the ten features with the maximal absolute values.
+The original Malicious URLs data set has a huge number of features (\sim 3,000,000); therefore, we first performed a feature reduction step so that we can carry out simulations.
+Note that the message size in our algorithm depends on the number of features; therefore, in a real application, this step might also be useful in such extreme cases.
+We applied the well-known correlation coefficient method for each feature with the class label and kept the 10 features with the maximal absolute values.
 If necessary, this calculation can also be carried out in a gossip-based fashion [7], but we performed it offline.
-The effect of this dramatic reduction on the prediction performance is shown in Table 1, where Pegasos results on the full feature set are shown in parenthesis.
+The effect of this dramatic reduction on the prediction performance is shown in Table I, where Pegasos results on the full feature set are shown in parenthesis.